suka712/renga-tldraw/Vibe coding.md

 ---
 The frontend is built and it connects correctly to the backend but it is not quite up to standard and doesn't look and act how a regular application would work so I am activating you.
 It seems to be built clearly by a model just following command and couldn't reasonably think of design by itself.
 I want you to help me polish the experience, not only think of the code but the user experience.
 For example on the onboarding stage, we have a 'essential question' section.
 While I did ask for 'essential questions to be added' I didn't say it has to state essential question and it need be text fillouts.
 I want you to help me redeisgn the flow so that it best fits with a human's user flow for any pages you see room for improvement.
 This is built for a hackathon presented before thousands so I want it polished to get that Grab internship.

+---
+Designwise, there are a couple of inconsistencies against the design docs.
+For elements that have a white selected, make that background sky blue.
+Do not add a highlight